jaapgorjup/isolde-gorjup-cms/src/pages/index.md

         sale.
 The full price you pay goes to the artist.
   heading: What I Like
   description: |
-    I like Music i like books i like writing YEA I LIKE EVERYTHING
+    I like Music i like books i like writing
 main:
   heading: Great music with no compromises
   description: |